MedMerge: Merging Models for Effective Transfer Learning to Medical Imaging Tasks: Introduction

 Model merging has garnered increased attention due to practical possibilities for resource-saving and overcoming data privacy concerns \cite{wortsman_model_2022,Li2023Sep}.
 Furthermore, with the promise of removing dependence on a single pre-trained model, the merging of model weights can reduce the tendency of a single model to overfit particular samples, thus improving the accuracy, diversity, and robustness of predictions \cite{li_fedbn_2021}.
 Model weight averaging \cite{Wang2020Apr} is the most direct, simple, and efficient approach to combining several models and has been used effectively in collaborative learning paradigms.
 However, simple weight averaging can lead to some bias when large differences are present between the pre-training tasks.
-Models Soups \cite{wortsman_model_2022} implements a greedy algorithm to select fine-tuned models to be merged following a hyperparameter search.
+Model Soups \cite{wortsman_model_2022} implements a greedy algorithm to select fine-tuned models to be merged following a hyperparameter search.
 The selected models are then aggregated using simple weight averaging, often yielding promising performance gains.
-However, even if overlooking the computational cost associated with such an extensive search of the hyperparameter space, the Model Soups approach \cite{wortsman_model_2022} focuses on merging models starting from the same initialization.
-In medical imaging analysis contexts, it is important to benefit from models that have been pre-trained on different tasks, thus harnessing their capacity for another downstream task.
+FissionFusion \cite{sanjeev2024fissionfusion} adapts Model Soups for medical tasks and overcomes the challenges caused by the rough loss surface nature of models trained on medical datasets.
+However, even if overlooking the computational cost associated with such an extensive search of the hyperparameter space, souping approaches \cite{wortsman_model_2022,sanjeev2024fissionfusion} focus on merging models starting from the same initialization.
+In medical imaging analysis, it is important to benefit from models that have been pre-trained on different tasks, thus harnessing their capacity for another downstream task.
 Another approach to model merging, dubbed Fisher Merging, has been proposed to choose parameters that approximately maximize the joint likelihood of the posteriors of models' parameters \cite{matena_merging_2022}.
 However, they also focus on models starting from the same initialization as Fisher Merging is less performant when applied to models far apart in the parameter space.